bztsrc/phppe3/README.md

 Installation without Packagist
 ------------------------------

 There are many ways to install PHPPE if you don't want Packagist.
-You can use git, Composer alone, or use wget utility.
+You can use git, Composer alone, or use curl/wget.
 For detailed instructions and alternatives see documentation.

 1. Create a webserver's document root in your project root